Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 Set of Items, one per tab content.
 These are arranged as a stack so that only one content item is visible at a time.

-*Note:* The default tab panel packground is light colored, so contained items will use the 'light' theme (even if the TabPanel itself is on a 'dark' themed Item such as [Panel](#panel)).
+*Note:* The default tab panel background is light colored, so contained items will use the 'light' theme (even if the TabPanel itself is on a 'dark' themed Item such as [Panel](#panel)).

 ![TabPanel example](assets/images/TabPanelControl.png "TabPanel"){:width="320px"}